proofengineering/coqhammer/README.md

 The intended use of the `hammer` tactic is to replace it upon success with the reconstruction tactic shown in the response window.
 This reconstruction tactic has no time limits and makes no calls to external ATPs.
-The success of the "hammer" tactic itself is not guaranteed to be reproducible.
+The success of the `hammer` tactic itself is not guaranteed to be reproducible.

 INSTALLATION OF FIRST ORDER PROVERS